naugtur/xhr/README.md

     body: Object||String,
     statusCode: Number,
     method: String,
+    headers: {},
     url: String,
-    res: xhr
+    rawRequest: xhr
 }
 ```
  - `body`: HTTP response body - [`xhr.response`][6], [`xhr.responseText`][7] or
     [`xhr.responseXML`][8] depending on the request type.
- - `res`: Original  [`XMLHttpRequest`][3] instance
+ - `rawRequest`: Original  [`XMLHttpRequest`][3] instance
     or [`XDomainRequest`][4] instance (if on IE8/IE9 &&
     `options.useXDR` is set to `true`)
+ - `headers`: A collection of headers where keys are header names converted to lowercase

 Your callback will be called with an [`Error`][5] if there is an error in the browser that prevents sending the request.
 A HTTP 500 response is not going to cause an error to be returned.
-To bring back the old behavior see `options.httpErrors`.

 If `options` is a string then it's a short hand for
     `{ method: "GET", uri: string }`